 From the point of psycholinguistics, reading is defined "as a multi-component skill operating a number of different levels of processing: lexical, syntactic, semantic, and discoursal" (Just and Carpenter, cited in Crossley et al., 2008:477).
 The field of psycholinguistics explains how readers make connections between text and word representation, recalling their previous reading experience, where readers transfer their reading strategies from their native first language (L1) reading experience to second language (L2) reading.
-Alderson and Banerjee (2001:79) explain reading as "an interaction between a reader with all that the reader brings with him/her: background knowledge, affect, reading purpose, intelligence, first language (organization, syntax, vocabulary, cohesion)".
+Alderson and Banerjee (2001:79) explain reading as "an interaction between a reader with all that the reader brings with him/her: background knowledge, affect, reading purpose, intelligence, first language abilities and more - and the text - whose characteristics include topic, genre, structure, language (organization, syntax, vocabulary, cohesion)".
 The readability definition by Prins and Ulijn (cited in Kasule, 2011:63) also includes the writer in the text-reader relationship.
 They defined readability as "the ability of the text to communicate the intention of the writer to the intended reader".